 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the cash generating units (CGU) or groups of CGU's, which benefit from the synergies of the acquisition.
-The Chief Operating Decision Maker reviews the goodwill for any impairment at the operating segment level, which is represented through groups of CGU's.

 2.10 Business combination

 Business combinations have been accounted for using the acquisition method under the provisions of IFRS 3 (Revised), Business Combinations.